rh-messaging/activemq-artemis-operator/docs/tutorials/ssl_broker_setup.md

 --from-literal=trustStorePassword=artemis
 ```

-The ActiveMQ Artemis with the secured internal acceptor and connector can be created by using the following command:
+The Apache ActiveMQ Artemis with the secured internal acceptor and connector can be created by using the following command:
 ```
 kubectl apply -f - <<EOF
 apiVersion: broker.amq.io/v1beta1